FOREX-Dollar takes a break from this week's slide ahead of BoE, ECB meetings

 "This would move the bank closer to market pricing and justify a long euro position."

-Sterling GBP=D3 hovered at $1.3560 and 83.29 pence per euro EURGBP=.
-Euro/sterling volatility gauges stood at their highest for the year ahead of the meetings EURGBPONO=.
+Sterling GBP=D3eased 0.2% to $1.3547 and softened a bit to 83.36 pence per euro EURGBP=.
+Euro/sterling volatility gauges touched their highest for the year ahead of the meetings EURGBPONO=.

 ========================================================